 Historic buildings can be seen on the campus of Indiana University of Pennsylvania.
 John Sutton Hall, built in 1875, houses University Museum's changing art exhibits and displays; phone (724) 357-2397.

 Year-round recreational opportunities include hunting, fishing and boating.
 For information about game areas phone the Pennsylvania Game Commission Southwest Regional office at (724) 238-9523.
 For fishing information and boating regulations phone the Pennsylvania Fish and Boat Commission regional office at (814) 443-9841.
 Yellow Creek State Park is about 12 miles east of town.
 The Ghost Town, Hoodlebug and West Penn trails offer nearly 65 miles of rails-to-trails that give hikers and bikers the opportunity to pass through scenic areas, historic sites and other natural attractions.
-Maps are available at the Indiana County Tourist Bureau; phone (724) 463-7505.
-The Indiana County Parks & Trails office, 1128 Blue Spruce Rd. in Blue Spruce Park, has brochures about the Ghost Town and Hoodlebug trails; phone (724) 463-8636.
+Maps are available at the Indiana County Tourist Bureau and at the Indiana County Parks & Trails office, 1128 Blue Spruce Rd. in Blue Spruce Park; phone (724) 463-7505 for the tourist bureau or (724) 463-8636 for the parks and trails office.

 Visitor InfoIndiana County Tourist Bureau 2334 Oakland Ave.
 Indiana Mall INDIANA, PA 15701.
 Phone:(724)463-7505The office is in Indiana Mall.

-ShoppingYarnick Farm Market, in business for nearly 30 years, is open daily 9-6 at 155 Thomas Covered Bridge Rd.
-Indiana County Farmers Market, downtown at 8th and Church streets, Sat.
+ShoppingYarnick Farm Market, in business for more than 35 years, is open daily 9-6 at 155 Thomas Covered Bridge Rd.
+Indiana County Farmers Market, downtown at 8th and Church streets, is open Sat.
 9-noon and at Wayne Avenue across from the Kovalchick Complex Wed.
-3-5:30.
+3-5:30, June through October.
 The town also features antique and specialty shops.

 Things to SeeThe Jimmy Stewart Museum